Dongfeng-He/FogComputing/README.md

 The basic requirements for this project include Ubuntu operating system for fog nodes, AWS EC2 instance with Ubuntu operating system for cloud server and a smart device that supports Python3 script execution (e.g. an iPhone with Python3 IDE).

 #### 2.1 Deployment of fog node
 The first step is the preparation of the Ubuntu OS for the fog node application.
 It is recommended to use VirtualBox to create a virtual machine with Ubuntu, because if you have successfully configure one fog node in a virtual machine, you can simply duplicate the virtual machine to create many virtual fog nodes quickly in one computer.
-If you use VirtualBox, it is important to set the network adapter of the virtual machines to `bridge mode` which can assign different IP addresses to different virtual machines.
+If you use VirtualBox, it is important to set the network adapter of the virtual machines to `bridge mode` which can assign different IP addresses to different virtual machines.＜/br＞
 The necessary software and libraries required for fog node include Git, Pip3, Redis, Twisted and Celery.
-You can use terminal to finish the installation.
+You can use terminal to finish the installation.＜/br＞
 Install git.
 ```javascript
 sudo apt-get update